I am 31. I have absolutely nothing figured out.

 In May I broke up with my partner of 10 years.
-I’ve known him since I was 9 years old – my older bother’s best friend, who grew up on my street.
-Incidentally he became my best friend.
+I’ve known him since I was 9 years old - my older brother's best friend, who grew up on my street.
+Incidentally, he became my best friend.
 We stood by each other through thick and thin, but earlier this year we parted ways.
 2017 had big plans for me, and I rode that wave.
 Still, he will always hold a very special place in my heart.
 Now I need to focus on me.

 Exercise is my therapy

 When I wakeup and feel less than average, getting my heart rate up is the only thing that pulls me out of my funk.
 Other days I need yoga, pilates, weights, or a walk in the sunshine as soon as I get up.
 It's just good for my mental.

 When I get stressed or anxious I eat and eat, and then eat some more.

 After a stint with orthorexia when I was 27, my diet made me feel like I was achieving something great.
 Ate Greek yoghurt breakfast - tick.
 Green smoothie for lunch - tick.
 Salad for dinner - tick.
 I'm winning at this game…until my body weight and mood showed me otherwise.
 At 43 kilos, zero menstrual cycle and my hair falling out, I definitely was not winning at the game.

 Four years on and a lot of therapy later, I sometimes still use food to deal with my emotions.
 When I'm incredibly stressed or anxious, I reach for food to calm me down.
 It's not ideal, but I am still learning ways to sit with and experience my feelings.